SammyAlvarado/sammyalvarado/README.md

 When I am not working on new projects, I love to learn new skills and not just related to iOS development. <br>
 <img src="https://i.imgur.com/kdKhgx6.gif" width="200px" align="right">

-- 🔭 I’m currently working on: My dream project coming soon to Apple Store stay tune!
+- 🔭 I’m currently working on: My dream project coming soon to App Store stay tune!
 - 🌱 I’m currently learning: SwiftUI
 - 👯 I’m looking to collaborate on: AR and Game Development👾
 - 💬 Ask me about: Anything 🌐